To assist schools to improve student outcomes.

-The funding will include base components calculated using student enrolments and loading components to provide additional resources based on student and school characteristics and student achievements in mathematics and English.
+The funding will include base components calculated using student enrolments and loading components to provide additional resources based on student and school characteristics.

-For 2015, Independent Public Schools must establish an agreement with their School Council and all other state schools are to enter into an agreement with the Director-General of the Department of Education, Training and Employment (DETE).
+Independent Public Schools must establish an agreement with their School Council and all other state schools are to enter into an agreement with the Director-General of the Department of Education and Training (DET).

 OneSchool Expenditure Cost Centre: 2070

 Indicative Investing for Success school funding allocations are communicated to schools in September-October each year with allocations finalised in Term 1 of the payment year.
 Further information on the allocations and how these are calculated are available to schools on OnePortal (DETE employees only).
 Principals may choose to share this information with their school communities in a variety of forums.
 More than $239 million has been allocated for distribution to schools during 2016-17.